-Steve Fisher has guided the San Diego State basketball program to unparalleled heights.
-In 17 seasons, he has taken a program that regularly missed out on the conference tournament, to one which has become one of the elite programs on the West Coast and is respected nationally in all college hoops circles.
+Fisher guided the San Diego State basketball program to unparalleled heights.
+In 18 seasons, he took a program that regularly missed out on the conference tournament, to one which became one of the elite programs on the West Coast and respected nationally in all college hoops circles.

 When Fisher arrived on the scene in March of 1999, he took over a basketball program that wasn't good enough to be called average.
 The Aztecs had suffered through 13 losing seasons in 14 years.
 Members of the school's last NCAA team were in the early stages of middle age.
 The expectations were set; The Aztecs were expected to lose.
 The year before Fisher's arrival on campus, San Diego State won just four games.

 Fisher made those days are a distant memory.
-Fisher guided the Aztecs to the greatest season in school history in 2011 when they won 34 games, spent a majority of the year ranked in the top 10 and won the program's first-ever NCAA tourney games en route to the Sweet 16.
+He guided the Aztecs to the greatest season in school history in 2011 when they won 34 games, spent a majority of the year ranked in the top 10 and won the program's first-ever NCAA tourney games en route to the Sweet 16.
 Then after two more NCAA bids, including a third-round appearance in 2013, Fisher nearly led SDSU to an even better season in 2014 with 31 wins and a Sweet 16 berth.

 In between Sweet 16 appearances, Fisher led San Diego State to the 2012 NCAA tournament following its second straight Mountain West co-regular-season title.
 Then in 2013, SDSU won 23 games, earned an at-large berth to NCAAs and advanced to the third round for the second time in three seasons.